tim200002/TAS-Racer/README.md

 The issue was that when `nav-2` calls the path-finder this call is already done in a callback way in its own process.
 Then the planner would again call the python service which would open a second callback in the first callback which always led to the nodes to crash.
 I spent multiple days trying to fix this issue, for example by providing extra context to the callbacks.
 The issue was just that there was not a lot of literature to find, especially since these kinds of problems were not a problem with `ROS-1`.
 Ultimately I had to give up and resort to writing everything in C++.

+## Notebooks
+There is also an extra folder `notebooks`.
+This folder is not really part of my submission.
+Instead, it has two notebooks concerning the preprocessing steps.
+The one shows the new preprocessing steps based on image processing, while the other one shows the first version which was based on simple python.
+It might be interesting to have a look at it to see how both work and why I decided to completely reimplement everything halfway through the project.

 # Demo

 Prerequisites: